Search

 Position Statements

-Position Statements have been prepared to provide an explanation of the Australasian Birth Trauma Association’s (ABTA)’s views and values about topics directly related to supporting families impacted by birth related trauma.
+Position Statements have been prepared to provide an explanation of the Birth Trauma Association’s (ABTA) views and values about topics directly related to supporting families impacted by birth-related trauma.
 These Position Statements have been informed by the collection of anecdotal evidence from families who have experienced trauma as a result of childbirth, as well as communication with health professionals and learnings from academic research.
-These Position Statements are living documents that will be updated from time to time to reflect new research, fresh understandings and changes in context.
+These Position Statements are living documents that will be updated occasionally to reflect new research, fresh understandings and changes in context.